atticlab/eos-es-historyapi/README.md

     }

 Returns json with the following properties:
-id - id of transaction.
+id - id of a transaction.
 trx - transaction.
-block_time - timestamp of block which contains requested transaction.
+block_time - timestamp of the block which contains the requested transaction.
-block_num - number of block which contains requested transaction.
+block_num - number of the block which contains the requested transaction.
-traces - traces of transaction.
+traces - traces of the transaction.
 #### /v1/history/get_key_accounts
 Requires json body with the following properties:
 public_key - public key of account